stephbuon/democracy-lab/README.md

 # Democracy Lab

 The purpose of this repository is to provide code and data to Democracy Lab's research assistants.
-We reccomend reading this entire **README.md** file before starting work.
+Most code is designed to run out-of-the-box and calls directories specific to this repository's file system.
+For this reason, and to ensure consistent coding and organization practices, we reccomend reading this entire **README.md** file before starting work.

 ## First Time Set Up